 Common peels for acne feature glycolic, salicylic, retinoic, lactic, or mandelic acid—so think of them as higher-dose topical treatments.
 Be warned, however, that they're called peels for a reason.
 Your skin is likely to be red and possibly swollen for at least a few days, and it could eventually peel and scab over (in other words, expect it to get worse before it gets better).
 Some chemical peels can be formulated to help dry our your acne and brighten the skin, but won't lead to skin flaking or peeling.
 Be sure to talk to your provider about how much down time you have before your first chemical peel.

 Wash your pillowcases (and other household items) more often.

 As much of a no-brainer as it may seem, most of us don't wash our pillowcases (or towels, for that matter) as often as we should.
 If you have acne-prone skin, anything that touches it can make the problem worse.
 That means hats, towels, headbands, phones, makeup brushes, and sheets should all be kept clean and free of harmful bacteria.
-We touch our phones an estimated 2,000 times per day, so not cleaning it (and then placing it on your chin or cheek) could transfer lots of germs and bacteria to your skin.
+We touch our phones all day long, so not cleaning it (and then placing it on your chin or cheek) could transfer lots of germs and bacteria to your skin.